inadarei/linkedapis/index.md

 We can only truly have open and free data, if we jail-brake the data out of the silos that data is stashed-away at, currently.
 Linked APIs are the key to data freedom on the web.
 They are the engine of that freedom.

 Let's get the engine cranking!

-### Linked APIs vs. Hypermedia APIs.

-Hypermedia style of API design focuses on "simultaneous presentation of information and controls such that the information becomes the affordance through which the user obtains choices and selects actions".
-The benefit of such design is increased flexibility and adaptability over time.

-Linked API style of API design focuses on [unbundling](http://www.vox.com/2014/6/24/5840248/the-powerful-economic-principle-behind-yo) of data storage from the interface which has the affect of allowing APIS to operate on data-sets that are distributed across organizational boundaries.
-The benefit of such design is better distribution of responsibilities among data-set owners and API publishers

-Both of the styles use hypermedia controls (e.g. hyperlinks) extensively so they are very complementary, but still orthogonal in their design focus.

 ### Example